Skip to main content

 • Bidirectional CSV-to-JSON and JSON-to-CSV conversion

-• Header row toggle with auto-generated keys when absent
+• Header row toggle with array-of-arrays output when no header is present

 • API data preparation